mitre/cti/USAGE.md

 ### Relationships

 Objects in ATT&CK are related to each other via STIX [relationship](https://docs.oasis-open.org/cti/stix/v2.0/csprd01/part2-stix-objects/stix-v2.0-csprd01-part2-stix-objects.html#_Toc476230970) objects.
 These relationships convey concepts like groups using techniques (also called "procedure examples" on the technique pages), the hierarchy of techniques and sub-techniques, and so on.

+Unlike other objects in the dataset, relationships cannot be revoked or deprecated.
+Relationships are considered deprecated/revoked if one of the objects it is attached to is revoked or deprecated.
+See [Working with deprecated and revoked objects](#Working-with-deprecated-and-revoked-objects) for more information on revoked objects.

 Relationships oftentimes have descriptions which contextualize the relationship between the objects.